Planning the best places to visit in Edinburgh? Check out the things to do in Edinburgh, Scotland.

 EDINBURGH: Check out our recommendations for where to stay in Edinburgh (best neighbourhoods including a map).

-SCOTLAND: Scotland is one of the most beautiful areas of the UK – here’s a list of things to do in Scotland, including a map and useful information, or get inspired by the most beautiful places on the Isle of Skye.
+SCOTLAND: Scotland is one of the most beautiful areas of the UK – here’s a list of things to do in Scotland, including a map and useful information, or get inspired by the things to do on the Isle of Skye.

 Planning a trip to Scotland?
-We’ve put together a complete guide to visiting Scotland on your own.
+We’ve put together a complete guide how to plan perfect trip to Scotland.
 A sample itinerary for a roadtrip in Scotland will help you plan your trip.

-LONDON: Read more about what to see in London.
+LONDON: Read more about things to do in London.
 To help you plan your trip, we’ve created a 3-day London itinerary.
 In a separate article, we share tips on what to do in London with kids.